-Happy New Year!
-To celebrate, we’re re-posting one of our favorite Coffee Talks conversations from last year, originally posted in June of 2020.
+Happy Pride Month!
+To celebrate, we’re re-posting one of our favorite Coffee Talks conversations (and blog recaps!) from 2020.
 See what other screenings, seminars, conversations and other special events Film Independent has coming up here.

 On June 11, 2020 Film Independent was thrilled to host a very special Coffee Talk chat between New Queer Cinema icons (and pals!)
 Gus Van Sant (My Own Private Idaho, Milk) and John Cameron Mitchell (Hedwig and the Angry Inch, Shortbus), who got together over video chat for a fascinating, wide-ranging conversation.